Niikelion/lithium-ui/README.md

 Using `VisualElements`s inside Lithium on the other hands require a bit more work.
 You need to implement custom `Composition`.
 To see how is can be done take a look at [text implementation](Runtime/Common/Text.cs).

+## Contributing

+If you feel like some feature is missing our you find any bug feel free to open a new issue following community guidelines.

+## License

+You can find license [here](LICENSE).